Carnivores: Cityscape

 Carnivores: Cityscape is a 2002 first-person shooter video game developed by Sunstorm Interactive and published by Infogrames for Microsoft Windows.
-It is the fourth entry in the Carnivores series.
+It is the fourth installment in the Carnivores series, following Carnivores: Ice Age.
+Unlike earlier entries in the series, which focus primarily on hunting prehistoric animals in natural environments, Carnivores: Cityscape features a more urban setting and introduces a greater emphasis on combat-oriented gameplay.